sfarshitorul/Home-Assistant-Climate-Automation/README.md

 # HASS_Climate_Automation
-My Node-RED automation for the home climate. <br/>
+My Node-RED automation for the home climate.
+I have a gas heater and radiators in all rooms + a multi-split HVAC unit that can heat/cool the bedroom and the living room<br/>

 This is running on a <b>Raspi4 4GB RAM</b><br/>
 Related hardware (some links refer to Romanian website as I am located in Romania).
 Most of these devices are Zigbee devices controlled via Zigbee2MQTT.
 The HVAC is the exception, that is WiFi but with full local control.